icai-imat-deep-learning/deep-learning/projects/p1/README.md

 These tests are already provided to you, you can run them by executing

     pytest .

+At the beginning these test will fail and you will have to implement the required functions properly for them to be set as PASS.

 ## Inspection of the code